 Please see the advice and guidance sections below for information about transport for children and young people with disabilities to and from school or college.

-Assistance may be given by:
+Assistance may be given to those who are eligible by:

-- reimbursement of travel expenses, fuel or an oyster card
+- reimbursement of travel expenses or fuel